Alec Baldwin Misses ‘SNL’ On Donald Trump Inauguration Weekend, But Castmates Pick Up The Slack

 Fans hoping to see Alec Baldwin do his best Donald Trump impersonation on this week’s episode of Saturday Night Live may have been disappointed to learn he was absent last night.
-But his fellow SNL castmates were more than willing to take digs at the recently-inaugurated 45th President of the United States, his administration, and his perceived ally, Russian President Vladimir Putin.
+But his fellow SNL castmates were more than willing to take digs at the recently-inaugurated 45th president of the United States, his administration, and his perceived ally, Russian President Vladimir Putin.

-It’s still unsure why Baldwin missed this week’s Saturday Night Live, as a Quartz report had observed; on Thursday, he was at an anti-Trump protest in New York, but the actor had nonetheless promised to reprise his now-famous role on yesterday’s episode.
+It’s still unsure why Baldwin missed this week’s Saturday Night Live.
+As a Quartz report had observed, on Thursday, he was at an anti-Trump protest in New York, but the actor had nonetheless promised to reprise his now-famous role on yesterday’s episode.
 So instead of Alec Baldwin’s Donald Trump impersonations, SNL viewers got to watch a variety of other skits aimed at the Trump administration, starting with a cold opening featuring Beck Bennett’s Vladimir Putin impersonation, where he appeared shirtless and took jabs at the alleged close ties between Trump and Putin.

 “Yesterday, we all made Donald Trump the 45th president of the United States, and today many of you are scared and marching in the streets.
 Relax, I got this. … Do I think your president’s perfect?
 Perhaps not.
 But don’t worry.
 I’ll get him there.
 Remember, we’re in this together.”